1983 US Open – Men's singles

 Defending champion Jimmy Connors defeated Ivan Lendl in a rematch of the previous year's final, 6–3, 6–7(2–7), 7–5, 6–0 to win the men's singles tennis title at the 1983 US Open.
-It was Connors' 100th ATP singles title.
+It was his fifth US Open singles title, eighth and last major singles title overall, and 100th top-level singles title overall.

+This edition of the tournament set an Open Era record for the most five-set matches at a singles major, at 35.
+It was later surpassed by the 2024 Wimbledon Championships.

 Seeds

 The seeded players are listed below.
 Jimmy Connors is the champion; others show the round in which they were eliminated.